lucas-kacz/eth_warsaw2/README.md

 ## How to use the project

-Click on the "Connect Wallet" button and select your wallet.
+Click on the "Login" button and select your wallet.

 That's it !
 You are now connected to the app.